 When your AV becomes your RMM, something has gone horribly, hilariously wrong.

-Why sysadmins pair Intune + PDQ Connect
+Why sysadmins pair Intune + PDQ

-PDQ Connect doesn’t replace Intune.
+PDQ doesn’t replace Intune.
 It complements it — much like PDQ Inventory and Group Policy did for years.

-With PDQ Connect, gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.
+With PDQ Connect, get real-time visibility into remote and local devices, deploy software, remediate vulnerabilities, automate routine maintenance, and remotely troubleshoot endpoints from one easy-to-use platform.

 What Intune handles: